 Dr. Diehl is a Professor in the Department of Biochemistry and Molecular Biology and holds the SmartState Chair in Lipidomics, Pathobiology and Therapy.
 In his role as Associate Director, Dr. Diehl is charged with identifying and shaping the trajectory of new scientific directions and integrating basic science discoveries across discipline areas while facilitating the application of these discoveries into the development of innovative preventative, diagnostic and therapeutic applications.

-A Professor of Public Health Sciences, Dr. Ford oversees the Center’s effort to address the critical cancer disparities of South Carolina through community outreach and educational programs.
-Dr. Ford and her team work with minority leaders throughout the state to build bi-directional, trusting, and long-lasting partnerships, which are critical to Hollings investigators in tailoring culturally and contextually knowledgeable cancer interventions.
-She also develops and nurtures partnerships between Hollings and several South Carolina Historically Black Colleges and Universities to provide undergraduate minority students the opportunity to explore biomedical career options.
+A Professor of Public Health Sciences, Dr. Ford oversees the Center’s effort to address the state’s critical cancer disparities while implementing initiatives that integrate the expertise in population sciences among the Center’s cancer control researchers.
+Through community outreach and educational programs, Dr. Ford and her team work with minority leaders throughout the state to build bi-directional, trusting, and long-lasting partnerships, which are critical to Hollings investigators in tailoring culturally and contextually knowledgeable cancer interventions.
+She also works with the South Carolina Department of Health and Environmental Control to implement cancer-focused initiatives, including the State Cancer Plan.

 Dr. Lilly works to connect Hollings laboratory researchers with clinical investigators to promote bi-directional translational opportunities that will lead to improved strategies for prevention, diagnosis and treatment of cancer.
 A Professor of Medicine and medical oncologist focusing on genitourinary cancers, he also leads a nationally recognized physician scientist career development program at Hollings.